quadrimegistus/quadrimegistus/README.md

 I am a completed understanding of Computer Science, and I have mastered the Software Development Lifecycle.
 I am the best in the world at what I do.

+I studied at Wake Technical College and the University of North Carolina at Chapel Hill.

 # Default Specifications:

 Diagrams: [C4 Model](https://c4model.com/#Abstractions)